6 recommended OTC drugs

 Treatment

-The treatment foundation — hydration:
+The basis of treatment — moisturizing:

-• Generous emollients, 2-3 times/day.
+• Generous emollients, 2-3x/day.

-• Apply within 3 min after showering.
+• Apply within the first 3 min after showering.

 • Products: La Roche-Posay Lipikar AP+, Eucerin AtopiControl, Avène Xeracalm, CeraVe.